MitchellJThomas/markdown-cv/index.md

  - Architect

-Designed and coded the transactional and partitioned aspects of GemFire, a distributed key/value store.
+Designed and coded transactional and partitioned region portions of GemFire, a distributed key/value store.
 Gemstone was sold to VMWare/Pivotal and is in use today as <a href="https://geode.apache.org/">Apache Geode</a> and <a